JakubMatwiejew/JakubMatwiejewJunior/README.md

 # Junior Front-End Developer

-One page made to show online my portfolio and informations about me.
+Onepage made to show online my portfolio and informations about me.

-Made using: React, Sass, RWD.# JakubMatwiejewJunior
+Made using: React, Sass, RWD.